-In Y12 pupils produce an electronic computer based portfolio of skills evidenced through taking on a range of design and make tasks, from designing 3d printed scalextric cars to using the wood and centre lathes to make a candlestick.
-They explore concept designing by way of interior design, and take on a lighting project.
+In Y12 pupils produce an electronic computer based portfolio of skills evidenced through taking on a range of design and make tasks, from designing 3d printed scalextric cars to using the wood and centre lathes to make a candlestick to having freedom in choosing tasks for further exploration of the principals studied.
 Theory aspects are wide ranging, studying materials from the molecular make up of polymers to the use of composites such as carbon fibre, and studying theories such as inclusive design.

 In Y13 pupils work more autonomously, taking on individual design tasks following their own interests.
 They tend to be much more complex in the problems that need to be solved.
 Theories studied include how design impacts society and major advances in technology.

-For more information on GCSE here to link to the AQA website or contact Mr Jason Martindale (Head of DT) Jason.firstname.lastname@example.org
+For more information on GCSE here to link to the Edexcel website or contact Mr Jason Martindale (Head of DT) Jason.email@example.com